lovepamba/lovepamba.github.io/_posts/2019-09-28-understand-business.md

 date:   2019-09-28 08:44:00 -0500
 categories: business
 ---
 Learning business concepts is similar to learning how to read as a child.
 It is important for me to take my time to let the business information settle into my brain.
-Read every word and understand it's use in the context of the writing.
-Doing this will allow me to build mind maps/models for information whereby I will be able to learn and implement teachings faster.
+Read every word and understand it's use in the context of the writing and the scope of business.
+Doing this will allow me to build mind maps/models of information whereby I can learn and implement the teachings faster.

 Another way I hope to truly learn business is to start an actual business.
 I aim to learn business in the trenches.